-As shown in Fig.~\ref{Fig5}, the Uhlmann phase $\Phi_U$ vanishes abruptly to $0$ when the temperature $T$ exceeds the critical value of $T/\gamma=1.98$.
-In parallel, by fixing $T$ and increasing $d/\gamma$ from 0 to 4, twofold topological transitions in the Uhlmann phase emerge during this process.
+As shown in Fig.~\ref{Fig5}, the Uhlmann phase $\Phi_U$ drops abruptly to $0$ when the temperature exceeds the critical value of $T/\gamma=1.98$.
+Meanwhile, for a fixed $T$ as $d/\gamma$ increases from 0 to 4, the Uhlmann phase exhibts twofold distinct topological transitions.